mohammedajao/UnityLibraryDevelopment/README.md

 - A rules execution is an Enumerator and is overridable.
 Thus, onStart events are triggered immediately but onEnd events are triggered after execution
 - Facts, rules, and events have their values shown within the current blackboard contexts the provider holds

-# About TimeWizard

-Gummy is the focus of this repo but TimeWizard is a chunk-based save system in development with a focus on a better and perhaps customizable UI flow.
-I don't think I'll get to it, but it's a common system I used to get an easy in-editor/in-game save editor.

 # Design Decisions

 **Why blackboards?**